Back To Top

 • Image alt text

-Publish high-quality healthcare content
+3. Publish high-quality healthcare content

 • Eye-catching: Use relevant headings and subheadings to help readers skim the information.

-2. Off-Page SEO for healthcare
+Off-page SEO for healthcare

 Off-page SEO — or off-site SEO — includes elements outside of your website that help you rank.
 The major elements are backlinks and reviews mentioning your website.
 Both of these give your site an authority boost and show Google you’re a credible source.

-Collect reviews
+1. Collect reviews

 Ask patients and former customers for reviews on third-party sites like Google or Yelp.
 The more your organization is mentioned positively, the more trust you’ll build with prospects (and Google).

-Build a backlink strategy
+2. Build a backlink strategy

-How to start building your backlink strategy:
+How to build your healthcare backlink strategy:

 • Press releases: Reach out to health publications and local websites to write a press release about exciting news at your organization.
-A press release could highlight a recent award or your new location.
+A press release could highlight a recent award or new location.
 The publication will often link back to your website.

-3. Technical SEO for healthcare
+Technical SEO for healthcare

 Technical SEO accounts for the optimization you do in the background.
 Some of it includes things visitors will notice, like site load time and mobile usability.
 Other elements of technical SEO go under a user’s radar but are important to search engines.